-The 2019 Proposed Budget for Workers' Compensation is \$35.2 million, a 7.0% increase over the 2018 Projection.
-The increase can be attributed to new claims being added a higher rate than those older claims dropping off the books, as well as an anticipated increase in certain medical fee schedules.
+The 2019 NIFA Approved Budget for Workers' Compensation is \$35 million, a 6.4% increase over the 2018 Projection.
+The increase can be attributed to new claims being added at a higher rate than those of older claims dropping off the books, as well as an anticipated increase in certain medical fee schedules.